 How is COVID-19 impacting your business operations?

 ”At Rydoo we have two activities: The Expense Management activity and the Travel Management activity.
 Our travel activity was heavily hit by the crisis: In the first week of March we experienced a business volume drop of around 20% and we are today around -90% in terms of travel business volume.
 Having said that, I think that compared to our direct competitors, we are less impacted.
-Because we have two business: Travel & Expense, and because we are selling a digital solution that is light to implement and boosts the costs selling.
-Due to this crisis, actually, many companies are now trying to accelerate their digitization and maximizing the cost reduction.”
+Because we have two businesses: Travel & Expense, and because we are selling a digital solution that is light to implement and boosts the costs selling.
+Due to this crisis, actually, many companies are now trying to accelerate their digitization and maximize the cost reduction.”

 How has the crisis impacted your strategic goals for the next quarters?

 ”When you go through such a crisis, properly managing your cash is key.
 We’ve worked very hard together with my team in order to optimize our costs structures and strengthen our cash flow position.
-But these are short term measures, in the long term, we are not really changing our strategic goals.”
+But these are short-term measures, in the long term, we are not really changing our strategic goals.”

 How do you do that?

 ”You have to be very rigorous in terms of your financial processes in order to guarantee the sustainability of your business but also to help your suppliers, partners, and clients face the crisis.
 We are not necessarily billing earlier or shortening the payment terms, etc. We just make sure that we are paid on time and the same for us: We pay our suppliers/partners according to the payment terms.

 One thing we have been cautious with, though, is the health of our clients.
 We serve 11,000 corporate clients today, worldwide.
 Some of them are small business so there is some risk for them and for us.”

 ”Yes, definitely, and before talking about the opportunities, we are going through a very tough period, so a lot of deep thoughts for the people that are impacted across the industry.

 At Rydoo, we definitely consider that this crisis is a business opportunity for, at least, three reasons: